bambora/na-ios-checkout/README.md

 ## How It Works
 The PayForm controller is instantiated and presented by your app code.
 The resulting payment form may contain input fields for a shipping address, for a billing address and for credit card details.

 Once the user has completed all fields with valid input a processing closure, provided by you, is executed and is passed address information and a token for the credit card details.
-The processing closure is intended allow the the app developer define a block of code to do any additoinal background processsing and to then dismiss the form.
+The processing closure is intended to allow the app developer to define a block of code to do any additional background processing and then dismiss the form.

 <a name="payform-integration-guide"/>
 ## Integration
 Adding PayForm to your app could not be easier.
-You simply use CocoaPods and our Artifactory repository to addat the PayForm framework.
+You simply use CocoaPods and our Artifactory repository to add the PayForm framework.
 PayForm is configured by setting properties on the PayFormViewController instance you create and present.
 It can be configured to collect shipping and billing addresses in addition to the card details.

 The required parameters are:
 * amount: the amount you are going to charge the customer